DanCCroft/LSC-Serial-Parser/README.md

 ## Key Technical Challenge

 The instrument outputs a continuous comma-delimited stream with no explicit record boundaries.
 Records must be reconstructed using deterministic segmentation and timestamp extraction.
+The process of separating the individual records from the stream is the primary technical challenge addressed by this system.

 Sample runs terminate on EOP detection.
 SNC runs present a more complex challenge — five sections are minutes or hours apart with no explicit terminator.
 The pipeline uses